jackg23x/netwonk/README.md

 # netwonk
-the netwonk network security data monitor with netpeek web code
+the netwonk network-security data monitor with netpeek web code

 Netwonk is a network security data package for admins running Cisco equipment.
 It also supports some Palo Alto firewalls, and can be extended to other hardware.